 Our elementary schools provide small group and individual instruction in speaking, reading, and writing English for our students whose first or primary language is not English.
-The ESL program assists limited English proficient students in the acquisition of English proficiency and content area skills necessary for successful participation in the academic curriculum.
-The ESL program provides specialized instruction in the oral communication and literacy skills of English.
+The English Learners program assists limited English proficient students in the acquisition of English proficiency and content area skills necessary for successful participation in the academic curriculum.
+The English Learners program provides specialized instruction in the oral communication and literacy skills of English.
 Listening comprehension, pronunciation, functional usage, vocabulary, grammar, reading, writing, spelling and nonverbal language are all included in the program.

 Elementary Guidance (Counseling)

 Our elementary guidance and counseling program offers classroom guidance instruction, small group experiences and short-term individual counseling.
 An elementary counselor is at school full time.
 Students can make an appointment to see a counselor and parents/guardians or teachers can recommend or request an appointment for a child.

 The elementary guidance/counseling program has two major components: preventive guidance and individual counseling.
 Preventive guidance involves classroom instruction, which helps children in the areas of self-esteem, alcohol and drug awareness, decision making, problem solving, bullying and social interaction.
 Individual counseling is designed to help parents, students and teachers with issues that may surface at some point during normal development.
 These include achievement, alcohol, behavior, death, divorce, fears / phobias, illness, siblings, etc.